nechamaLearn/reactProjectServer/readme.md

 Returns all appointments.

+### `POST /appointment`

+Expects a JSON body.
+It checks if a service with the same name isn't exist yet. if so, adds a new service to the services array and returns a success message.

+### `GET /services`

+Returns all services

 ### `POST /businessData`

 Expects a JSON body with business data.
 It stores the data and returns it.